-As for me, I am a dark fantasy author, avid reader, and lover of languages.
+I am a dark fantasy author, avid reader, and lover of stories, arts, and languages.
 I was an avid Dr. Seuss fan as a child and checked out, literally, armloads of his books from my library.
 I credit him with being my first inspiration in imaginative ventures.

 When I was in fifth grade, I chose to do a book report on The Hobbit, by J.R.R.
 Tolkien.
 I was surprised and crushed when the teacher told me no. She said it was too long and hard — that I needed to pick something more age appropriate.
-I argued until I won the right to do it, but she warned me there would be no exceptions to the due date for the assignment.
+I argued until I won the right to do it, but she warned there would be no exceptions to the due date.
 Not only did I finish the book on time, but I got an A on it.
-And that book started me down a lifelong path of love for fantasy literature and art in general.
+That book started me down a lifelong path of love for fantasy literature and art in general.

 I started writing novel-length fiction in high school for my friends, but went to college as an art major wanting to illustrate publications.
 Later, at the recommendation of one of my English professors, I switched to English literature and languages studies.
 I discovered I enjoyed writing stories more than illustrating them.
-Since then I have also worked as a reference room librarian, tutor, and a freelance database consultant.
-One of my favourite jobs was working for Wizards of the Coast, helping to collect data for an in-house encyclopedia on their Dragonlance series.
+Since then, I have also worked as a reference room librarian, tutor, and a freelance database consultant.
+One of my favorite jobs was working for Wizards of the Coast, collecting data for an in-house encyclopedia on their Dragonlance series.

 My literary influences include J.R.R.
 Tolkien, Anne Rice, R.A.
 Salvatore, Anthony Burgess, Charles Dickens, Edgar Allen Poe, and H.P.
-Lovecraft … among many others.
+Lovecraft, among many others.
 I am primarily a storyteller at heart, so I will always be writing something.
 It’s not a career for me; it’s a love affair — a way of life.
-If I can entertain others along the way, that will turn this into a good journey.
+If I can entertain others along the way, it will be a good journey.

 My writing is also heavily influenced by my years living in Japan and my affinity for Northern European cultures.
 I am a Third Culture Kid, having had 22 addresses between 2 continents over my lifetime … so far.
-I’m currently in America, WA state, with my daughter, her dog, and my two guinea pigs and new kitten.
+Currently, I’m in WA state in the U.S., with my daughter, our dog, my cat, and my guinea pig.
 When I’m not writing about dark elves and vampires, I love reading, playing computer games, researching lore and linguistics, and creating or admiring various arts.
-I also enjoy hiking, history, philosophy, cultural studies, and playing with hair colours, which change frequently according to my whim (another fun thing I’ve been doing since high school).
+I also enjoy hiking, history, philosophy, cultural studies, and playing with hair colors, which change upon whim.